 Read more about treating the symptoms of the menopause.

 Permanent early menopause will affect your ability to have children naturally.
-This can be very distressing to women of all ages.

 You may still be able to have children by using IVF and donated eggs from another woman, or using your own eggs if you had some stored.
 Surrogacy and adoption may also be options for you.